+\textbf{Open Set Action Recognition}.
 In addition to the I3D-based curves of Open maF1 scores against varying openness in our main paper, we also provide the curves for other action recognition models, including TSM, SlowFast, and TPN in Fig.~\ref{fig:curve_hmdb} and Fig.~\ref{fig:curve_mit}.
-The figures show that when HMDB-51 testing set is used as the unknown, the proposed DEAR method significantly outperforms other baselines with large margins on all these action recognition models.
+The figures show that when HMDB-51 testing set is used as the unknown, the proposed DEAR method significantly outperforms other baselines with large margins.
 When MiT-v2 testing set is used as the unknown, the DEAR method could achieve the best performance with relatively low openness.